Volunteer Opportunities with the Aging & Veterans Services Department

 In Partnership with Stanislaus County's Area Agency on Aging and Veterans Services Office (VSO), MOVE operates VetsVan, a free program available to homebound Veterans.
 The program provides transportation to and from medical appointments in Modesto, Livermore, Palo Alto, and other VA approved facilities in Northern California.
 Volunteer Drivers can be anyone age 21 or older who would drive homebound Veterans in our wheelchair accessible vans to their medical appointments.

 Senior Relief Buddy

 Senior Relief Buddy is a program focused directly to assist caregivers of frail elders.
 The Relief Buddy program will allow the caregivers a break from their responsibilities while the seniors interact with trained and certified volunteers.
-Volunteers must pass a fingerprint background check; attend visitor orientation and a 4-hour class to help them understand the unique situations for seniors who depend upon their family or friends for various needs.
+Volunteers are asked to attend an orientation and a 4-hour class to help them understand the unique situations for seniors who depend upon their family or friends for various needs.
 It is the expectation that the volunteers will be contacted to assist occasionally and for approximately 3-4 hours each time.
 Mileage reimbursement will be available.